russkel/pymoos/README.md

 Python interface for the Mission Oriented Software Suite (MOOS), developed at Oxford University [http://www.robots.ox.ac.uk/~mobile/MOOS/wiki/pmwiki.php] and hosted on GitHub [https://github.com/themoos]

-The pymoos bindings were written by Ian Baldwin and hosted at http://sourceforge.net/projects/pymoos/.
+The pymoos bindings were originally written by Ian Baldwin and hosted at http://sourceforge.net/projects/pymoos/.

 ## Dependencies

 The pymoos bindings require at a minimum that the core MOOS packages be installed.
-They are curently written for the pre-V10 header structure and so MOOS must be compiled with the ENABLE_V10_COMPATIBILITY flag set.

 	git clone https://github.com/themoos/core-moos.git
 	cd core-moos
 	mkdir build
 	cd build
-	cmake ../ -DENABLE_V10_COMPATIBILITY=ON
+	cmake ..
 	make

 Boost Python compiled against Python3 is also required.
-Newer Ubuntu installations ship with both 2.7 and 3.2 versions of the Boost Python library.
-For older versions (or other OS's) Boost Python must be compiled and linked against Python3.2.
-Download the Boost source code and extract to a folder and then:
+Newer Ubuntu installations ship with both 2.7 and 3 versions of the Boost Python library.
+For older versions (or other OS's) Boost Python must be compiled and linked against Python 3.

-	./bootstrap.sh --prefix=path/to/installation/prefix --with-python-version=3.2
-	./b2 install

 ## Installation